-Upon consummation of the spin-off, the Company will have approximately 300,000 issued and outstanding shares of Series A Preferred Stock.
-The Series A Preferred Stock is not registered under Section 12 of the Exchange Act.
+Upon consummation of the spin-off, the Company will have 300,000 issued and outstanding shares of Series A Preferred Stock.
+The Series A Preferred Stock will not be registered under Section 12 of the Exchange Act.

-Each share of Series A Preferred Stock has an initial stated value of \$1,000.
+Each share of Series A Preferred Stock will have an initial stated value of \$1,000.

-The Series A Preferred Stock ranks senior to the Company's common stock and all other junior equity securities of the Company, and junior to the Company's existing or future indebtedness and other liabilities (including trade payables) of the Company, with respect to payment of dividends, distribution of assets and all other liquidation, winding up, dissolution, dividend and redemption rights.
+The Series A Preferred Stock will rank senior to the Company's common stock and all other junior equity securities of the Company, and junior to the Company's existing or future indebtedness and other liabilities (including trade payables) of the Company, with respect to payment of dividends, distribution of assets and all other liquidation, winding up, dissolution, dividend and redemption rights.